CodeLogic Maven Plug-in

 Note

-Replace $CODELOGIC_VERSION with the your CodeLogic Server version number.
-For example if you had version 21.21.1 installed the line would be:
+Replace $CODELOGIC_VERSION with your CodeLogic Server version number (for example, 21.21.1).
+The line would be:

 View Scan Results